 Employee Cash Bonus Plan.
-All of our employees worldwide participate in our Employee Cash Bonus Plan or ECBP.
+All of our employees worldwide participate in our Employee Cash Bonus Plan ("ECBP").
 The ECBP is a discretionary bonus plan designed to allow our full-time employees, not just our executive officers, to share in the success of the company.
 The target bonus under the ECBP is 2.5 days of base salary per quarter, or on an annual basis, two weeks of annual base salary which may be granted by the Compensation Committee if certain Microchip operating profitability objectives are achieved.
 Under the ECBP, the Compensation Committee can set the eligibility requirements and targets and has discretion to pay more or less than the stated target.
+Additionally, the Compensation Committee determined that an additional ten hours of pay could be awarded to employees who had outstanding performance in the quarter, as determined by management.
 Other eligibility terms also apply, such as an attendance requirement and a performance requirement.

 The pay-out under the ECBP is approved by the Compensation Committee based on our actual quarterly operating results.
-For the first quarter of fiscal 2013, bonus awards were paid out at 25% of target for all employees; for the second and third quarter of fiscal 2013, no awards were paid out; and for the fourth quarter of fiscal 2013, bonus awards were paid out at 105% of target plus an additional 50% for employees and executives who participated in our voluntary 5% salary reduction program during a portion of fiscal 2013.
-Under the ECBP, for fiscal 2013, our named executive officers other than our CEO received total payments ranging from \$3,370 to \$4,773 and our CEO received \$10,105.
+For the first quarter of fiscal 2015, bonus awards were paid out at 110% of target for all employees, with an additional 25% of target for those employees who participated in the voluntary salary reduction program, and up to an additional 50% of target for a select group of employees with outstanding performance during the quarter.
+For the second quarter of fiscal 2015, bonus awards were paid out at 75% of target for all employees, with up to an additional 50% of target for a select group of employees with outstanding performance during the quarter.
+For the third quarter of fiscal 2015, bonus awards were paid out at 80% of the target for all employees, with up to an additional 50% of target for a select group of employees with outstanding performance during the quarter.
+For the fourth quarter of fiscal 2015, bonus awards were paid out at 125% of target, with up to an additional 50% of target for a select group of employees with outstanding performance during the quarter.
+Under the ECBP, for fiscal 2015, our named executive officers other than our CEO received total payments ranging from \$9,284 to \$13,314 and our CEO received \$27,690.